orkes-io/docs/docs/reference-docs/operators/switch.md

 ## Access Switch Case Output
 We can access the output of the switch case in subsequent tasks by referring to the output value `selectedCase`.
-For example if the switch case reference was `switch_example_1` we can access the output value by:
+For example, if the switch case reference was `switch_example_1` we can access the output value by:

 ```json
 ${switch_example_1.output.selectedCase}